Updated on January 13, 2019

 How could this button break?
 When airbag of a steering wheel explodes during car accident, that one specific button is very likely to brake and it is impossible to get this button replaced.
-So our customer came up with an idea to 3D print it.
+So our customer came up with an idea to make a 3D printed button.

-SLA/DLP 3D printing technology is perfect for printing this button.
+Resin 3D printing technology is perfect for printing this button.
 It is quite small and has very intricate details and features that must be produced extremely precisely to fit the steering wheel.
-No other type of 3D printers would be able to perform as good, so SLA/DLP is our choice.
+No other type of 3D printers would be able to perform as good, so SLA resin 3D printer is our choice.

-The back of the button (functional part) is the most complex one.
+The back of this 3D printed button (functional part) is the most complex one.
 There is a set of fixers/retainers at the back that holds the button in place.
 Since we will place support on this side, we will have to pay extra attention to details to produce the best results.

 The button must be as close to original one as possible.
 The customer needed its front surface to be extremely smooth.
-We have chosen to print it with 25 um layer height.
-We were also requested to print it in white, as it will be coated later and painted in black to make it identical to the original button.
+We have chosen to 3D print it with 25 um layer height.
+We were also requested to 3D print this button in white, as it will be coated later and painted in black to make it identical to the original button.

 Our chosen orientation strategy sets the part at 65° angle around Y axis.
 Based on our analysis such angle will help avoid “hard” over-hangs and will result in quite smooth layer transitions.
 To avoid excessive supports at the functional back side we went for a steeper angle.
 Steeper angle will also help to reduce the number of support structures in general.
-The downside is that we will have more 3D printing layers, but as the part is quite small, we are good with that.
+The downside is that 3D printed button will have more layers, but as the part is quite small, we are good with that.

 We also turned the part 15° around X axis.
 This will help to reduce the number of supports for the bottom edge of the button.
 With this delicate turn and reduced slope angle transition at the bottom of cross-sectional area of layers will be way smoother.
 You always want to have this kind of transition as smooth as possible.
 If you wish to read more about potential issues related to sudden changes within layers, see our previous article.
 See final orientation that is ready for supports below.